 • HAND IN for COLOUR ROSE BOWL (See details on Competitions Page)

 Feb 6 – Neil Barr.
 Landscape Photographer.
 ‘From There to Here.’
 A number of us in the Society having been following Neil Barr on Facebook for some time.
 He has posted many beautiful photos of Scotland during the past couple of years.
 Quite incredibly, Neil only started taking photos 4 years ago, and now he is a professional photgrapher.
 This evening, he tells us how, and why, he turned to landscape photography.
 It’s a very interesting story and so we look forward to an entertaining evening.
 You can see some of Neil’s photos online: https://www.neilbarr.co.uk/

 Feb 13 Workshop evening – Sandeman.
 Member talk evening.
 This is the second of our member talk evenings.
 You are encouraged to participate!
 Once again, we will be looking for 5 or 6 members to talk for about 10 to 15 minutes each.
 It is aimed at being a relaxed and informal evening, with no script or formal talk required.
 See the details for January 16th.
 Cat Burton has agreed to demonstrate how you can make a video using an iPad and Annette Forsyth will tell us about her visit to Nepal last year.
 After the tea break, Tom Ryan will show us some ‘slides’ (for those of you who remember what ‘slides’ are!)
 We are still looking for 3 or 4 more of you to get involved this evening.
 Please contact programme secretary Ian Mackay at firstname.lastname@example.org

 Feb 20 Colour Rosebowl Competition – Up to 3 colour prints.
 Your choice of subject.
-(For prints that cannot be defined as monochrome.)
+(See details on Competitions Page)